- Are the chickens kept in cages whilst they are inside the sheds?

 - Are Lilydale products Halal?

 Yes, Lilydale chicken is Halal accredited by the Australian Federation of Islamic Councils.
-However, our value added products (Lilydale chicken which is marinated or seasoned) may include ingredients which may or may not be Halal certified.
+However, our value added products (Lilydale chicken which is crumbed, marinated or seasoned) may include ingredients which may or may not be Halal certified.
 For a full list of Halal accredited products please click here.

 - Are the chickens given antibiotics?